 Probably the most well-known illusionist of the world, David Copperfield is much more than a rich magician.
-When it comes to the wealth of David Copperfield, net worth figures for 2015 reveal a staggering $850 million, which makes him not only a very successful showman, but also an excellent businessman.
+When it comes to the wealth of David Copperfield, net worth figures for 2015 reveal a staggering $1 billion, which makes him not only a very successful showman, but also an excellent businessman.

 Birth Name – David Seth Kotkin